 Re-evaluate your morning coffee

 For me, this was the easiest change to make.
 I would often mindlessly buy caramel macchiatos and the occasional peppermint mocha on the way to work.
 If I was running late, I would make myself a coffee at home with cream and sugar.
 When I started being more conscious about my sugar intake, I was shocked to find that some of my favorite coffeehouse drinks had as much sugar in them as some of my favorite candy bars.
 Eeek!
 This also made me think about the creamer I keep in the fridge and the extra sugar I would add.
+Plus, it also got me thinking about the side effects of coffee and sugar combined, especially on my mouth and teeth.
+I’d heard stories of stubborn teeth issues that were caused by excessive coffee intake, and of course we know how bad sugar can be for the teeth – we hear it right from childhood.
+I knew I would have to make an appointment with a dentist at a clinic like Johnson Ranch Dental pretty soon, but before that, I knew I could take some steps myself.

 I knew it was time to make a change.
 For my at-home coffee, I decided to go cut cream and sugar cold turkey.
 A word of caution: your taste buds will take some time to adjust.
 But once you do, you’ll discover the true flavor of coffee you missed under all that cream and sugar.
 If you’re not ready to let go of your coffeehouse experience, start experimenting with dairy and sugar alternatives.
 Coffeehouses have a wide variety of alternative creamers and sweeteners for you to try.
 I found that coconut and oat milk were the best milk replacements and monk fruit sweetener was the best sweetener but find what you like best!